-Lack of energy, low willpower and a general malaise are all signs of emotional disorders.
-Depression and anxiety are the chief suspects here but other mental disorder can result in low motivation and a lack of willpower.
+Lack of energy, low willpower, and a general malaise are all signs of emotional disorders.
+Depression and anxiety are the chief suspects here but other mental disorders can result in low motivation and a lack of willpower.

 Irritable – low blood sugar – the two are connected.

 Low blood sugar makes people more irritable and leads to anger and conflict.
 The opposite connection can exist.
 Poor emotional regulation can play having with your efforts to regulate blood sugar and other hormones.
 Make sure you are taking care of your emotional health and see if that does not help you improve your physical health.

 Panic happens more often when you are stressed.

 Panic may be appropriate if they are shooting at you or if the lion is hunting you.
 Panic in the sense of a sudden mobilization of effort.
 But if you are having panic attacks on a regular basis, if the setting on your anxiety or panic meter is turned up way too high, your emotions are going to create a lot of physical symptoms that will not respond well to the doctor’s prescription of medication.